methelen/Credit_Risk_Analysis/README.md

 ## Summary
 In dealing with credit card risk, the goal is to approve loans to those who will not default.
-In machine learning we would want a high precision score, and low F1 score.
+In machine learning we would want a high balanced accuracy score, a high precision score, and recall.